How to bleed a radiator

 Check which radiators need bleeding

-Identify the cold patches on the radiators.
+Identify the cold spot patches on the radiators.
 But we recommend bleeding out all your radiators in your home!

 Switch off your central heating system